Ybansan/crestapps-bootstrap4-templates/README.md

 ```
 Since **Glyphicons** were dropped from Bootstrap 4 these templates use **Fonts Awesome** instead.

-The Bootrstrap 4 templates were made from a copy of the CrestApps v.2.2 templates (Bootrstrap 3) which I modified some files.
+My Bootrstrap 4 templates were made from a copy of the Bootrstrap 3 CrestApps templates which I modified some files.
 Compared to CrestApps template only a few files changed:
 * create.blade.stub
 * edit.blade.stub